K-Paz de la Sierra: Death of Sergio Gómez

-On December 2, 2007 Sergio Gómez who was the lead singer for the band was murdered after he was kidnapped in the Mexican state of Michoacán.
-His body was found December 3 by a highway near the city of Morelia.
+On December 2, 2007 Sergio Gómez who was the lead vocalist for the band was murdered after he was kidnapped in the Mexican state of Michoacán.
+His body was found on December 3 by a highway near the city of Morelia.
 A report alleges his death was premeditated by a drug-related gang in the city.

 History

 La Autoridad de la Sierra

-In October 2004, following their second album, Pensando En Ti, four original members: Jair Loredo, Oscar Zepeda, Simon Valtierrez, and Jose Luis Corral, left to form La Autoridad De La Sierra along with Arturo Palomar, Juan Soberanis and Pedro Vargas.
+In October 2004, following their second album, Pensando En Ti, four original members: Jair Loredo, Oscar Zepeda, Simon Valtierrez, and Jose Luis Corral, left to form La Autoridad de la Sierra along with Arturo Palomar, Juan Soberanis and Pedro Vargas.
 Jair Loredo returned to K-Paz in 2007.

 AK-7

 Ending 2006, band members including Gerardo Ramirez, a former keyboardist formed the group AK-7, which stands for "Antes K-Paz" (English: Former K-Paz).
 This name signaled their connection to K-Paz as former members.
 The 7 in the name refers to the number of members leaving K-Paz to form the band.